-Sam Huff, NFL Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87
+Sam Huff, Pro Football Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87

 In 2004, Larry Michael replaced Herzog as the play-by-play announcer.
 In 2012, Mr. Huff’s radio schedule was cut back, and he retired before the 2013 season.

-He published a second autobiography, “Controlled Violence,” co-written with Kristine Setting Clark, in 2011.

-For years, Mr. Huff and and his domestic partner of more than 30 years, Carol Holden, raised horses on a farm in Middleburg, Va.
+For years, Mr. Huff and his domestic partner of more than 30 years, Carol Holden, raised horses on a farm in Middleburg, Va.
 They produced syndicated broadcasts on horse racing from 1989 to 2016.
 Mr. Huff was also chief executive of the West Virginia Breeders Classics horse races in Charles Town, W.Va.

-In his final years in the brodcast booth, Mr. Huff sometimes forgot the names of players or had difficulty recalling certain football rules and other minutiae.
+In his final years in the broadcast booth, Mr. Huff sometimes forgot the names of players or had difficulty recalling certain football rules and other minutiae.
 In 2013, he was diagnosed with a form of dementia, according to documents filed in court by Holden in 2016.
 That year, she charged in court that Mr. Huff had been “kidnapped” by his daughter, Catherine, who allegedly took him to a dental appointment in March 2016 and did not return him to his home near Middleburg, Va.
-The case was settled out of court, and Mr. Huff contined to live with Holden at their Middleburg farm.
+The case was settled out of court, and Mr. Huff continued to live with Holden at their Middleburg farm.

-His marriage to Fletcher ended in divorce.
+His marriage ended in divorce.
 A son, Robert Lee “Sam” Huff Jr., died in 2018.
-Survivors include Holden, his partner of more than 30 years, of Middleburg; two children from his marriage, Catherine Huff Myers of Alexandria, Va., and Joseph D. Huff of Fort Pierce, Fla.; three grandchildren; and a great-grandson.
+Survivors include Holden, his partner of more than 30 years, of Middleburg; two children from his marriage, Catherine Huff Myers, of Alexandria, Va., and Joseph D. Huff of Fort Pierce, Fla.; three grandchildren; and a great-grandson.

 During his broadcasting days with the Redskins, Mr. Huff sometimes railed against changes in the game, including rules to prevent head-on collisions and protect players from concussions.
 He remained a proud throwback to the NFL’s rough-and-tumble days of the 1950s, when players were known for their stoic toughness.